Learningstuff98/chess/README.md

 When a piece is selected and a tile is clicked, this sends a patch request to the back end.
 Pieces have x and y attributes along with destination_x and destination_y attributes.
 The logic around piece movement is based on the starting point (x and y attributes) and the proposed destination (destination_x and destination_y attributes).
 If a proposed move is legal then the x and y attributes are updated and a broadcast is sent with action cable to the front end with the game and its pieces.

 This project uses both Rspec and Factorybot for testing.
-I have tests written for both models and controllers.
-The controller tests can be found here.
-The model tests can be found here.
+I have tests written for both models and controllers which can be found in the spec folder.

 Front end